zebrunner/carina/docs/configuration.md

 	</tr>
 		<tr>
 		<td>add_new_localization_path</td>
-		<td>Path where the created localization properties should be saved.
+		<td>Path where created localization properties should be saved.
 If null, they will be added to an artifactory folder in the report</td>
 		<td>utf-16, utf-32</td>
 	</tr>
 		<tr>
 		<td>add_new_localization_property_name</td>
-		<td>Path where the created localization properties should be saved.
+		<td>Path where created localization properties should be saved.
 If null, they will be added to an artifactory folder in the report</td>
 		<td>Basic template for property name.</td>
 	</tr>
 		<tr>